Gate Deployments with GitHub Actions Deployment Protection Rules

 When writing Deployment Protection Queries, remember the following:

-• They operate similar to Triggers. - The same queries and thresholds used to define Triggers can be used in deployment protection rules.
-Refer to our Trigger Examples for inspiration.
+• They operate similar to Triggers.
+The same queries and thresholds used to define Triggers can be used in deployment protection rules.
+For inspiration, visit our Trigger Examples.

 1. Compose the query you wish to use as a deployment protection rule in the Query Builder and select Run Query.